auryan898/Remote-Gamepad-Control-MQTT/README.md

 ## Installation

+You'll need to create an MQTT server, such this one, [mosquitto](https://mosquitto.org/)

 Download for usage: `RemoteGamepadServer.java` and `RemoteGamepadClient.java` onto the server and client respectively.
 All source java files can be downloaded and extracted from the [Latest Release](https://github.com/auryan898/Remote-Gamepad-Control-MQTT/releases).
 **On server-side, the jar itself can be imported as a dependency.
 It can be imported client-side, but this is untested.**